IBM/eval-assist/README.md

 ## Documentation

-You can find extesive documentation of the system in the [Documentation page](https://github.com/IBM/eval-assist/wiki).
+You can find extensive documentation of the system in the [Documentation page](https://github.com/IBM/eval-assist/wiki).